dominique-mueller/create-react-app-typescript-web-worker-setup/README.md

 <br>

-### 3. Add worker
+### 3. Create and use a Web Worker

-Now you can start creating and using Web Workers.
-Two things are important here: Files that contain a Web Worker must end with `*.worker.ts` and start with the following two lines of code in order to work nicely together with TypeScript:
+Now you can start using Web Workers!
+Two things are important here: Files that contain a Web Worker must end with `*.worker.ts`, and they must start with the following two lines of code in order to work nicely together with TypeScript:

 ```ts
 declare const self: Worker;